Montreal-Quakers/website/_pages/qc.md

 [Contact us](/contact) for details, or contact the worship group directly via email at [quebec@montreal.quaker.ca](mailto:quebec@montreal.quaker.ca){: rel="noopener" target="_blank"} or via [Facebook](https://www.facebook.com/QuakersQuebecCanada/){: rel="noopener" target="_blank"}.

 ## On Zoom
-Meetings on Mondays at 7 p.m. in French on Zoom in 2025:
+Monthly meetings on Mondays (generally the 3rd Monday of the month) at 7 p.m. in French on Zoom in 2025:

 20 January
 17 February